 Four optional concentrations of courses are available: Actuarial Mathematics, Applied Mathematics, Pure Mathematics, and Statistics.
 However, a student is not obligated to follow any of these four concentrations.
 Faculty members who serve as academic advisors can help students develop a course of study appropriate for their individual career goals.
 For example, a student interested in teaching high school mathematics could earn a degree in mathematics and, with some extra coursework from the College of Education, the necessary teaching certification.
-Students interested in pursuing a Master’s degree in mathematics can shorten the time required to earn it by taking advantage of our Accelerate to Master’s program.
-This integrated B.S./M.S. program allows undergraduate students to begin graduate mathematics coursework during their senior year.
+Students interested in pursuing a Master’s degree in mathematics can apply for entry into the BS/MS Mathematics Fast Track program and begin graduate mathematics coursework as an undergraduate student.

 Students planning to major in mathematics should complete four years of mathematics in high school, including algebra, geometry, trigonometry, and precalculus mathematics.